Newness, additionality and government program requirements

-To qualify for registration under the BidCarbon Standard Scheme, it is necessary that your project is new and not mandated by law.
+To be eligible for registration under the BidCarbon Standard Scheme, your project must:

-It is important to confirm that the project has not yet started when applying, as the scheme is not intended to support projects that are already underway or considered 'business as usual' activities.
+The BidCarbon Standard Scheme isn’t intended to support projects that are already underway or ‘business as usual’ activities.

 What you can do before registration